rayandasoriya/100DaysOfCode/README.md

 Solved 2 coding problems from LeetCode using Python.
 1. The problem is related to retrun the permutation of DI String case.
 Refer to Day65/Problem 1.pdf for more information regarding the problem.
 2. The problem is to verify the lexiccographical order from the alien dictionary.
 Refer to Day65/Problem 2.pdf for detailed information.

+## Day 66
+Solved 2 coding problems from LeetCode using Python.
+1. The problem is related to find the grey code.
+Refer to Day66/Problem 1.pdf for more information regarding the problem.
+2. The problem is to return the ordering of courses you should take to finish all courses.
+Refer to Day66/Problem 2.pdf for detailed information.